Two kinds of LGBT Pride

 Gay pride has been used to indicate the state or feeling of being proud in a becoming sense of what is due to oneself as a member of the LGBT community.
 It indicates confidence in the rightness of one’s position or character, of having self-respect and self-esteem.

-After many years of prejudice and even violence in Australia LGBT forms of sexual orientation and practice are accepted, are not to be discriminated against, they are an obvious part of life in the community and are protected by law.
+After many years of prejudice and even violence in Australia LGBT forms of sexual orientation and practice are now accepted, are not to be discriminated against.
+They are an obvious part of life in the community and are protected by law.

 Businesses have found a new and profitable customer base that is also a valuable asset for advertising purposes.